sepehr-mortaheb/Parabolic_Flight/README.md

 # Parabolic Flight Project

-This repository contains the codes related to the Oddball experiments designed to be done in the Parabolic-Flight study.
-The Odball task is about verticality detection.
+This repository contains the codes related to the Oddball experiment, preprocessing, and the analysis of data in the Parabolic-Flight study.

+The Oddball task involves verticality detection.
-All the codes were written in `Python` using the `PSychopy` package.
+The cognitive task codes were written in `Python` using the `PSychopy` package.

 In all the following experiments, there are always two different blocks:
   - Main